 Premier League acca: 4 football tips for Saturday's matches

-Back our 15/1 accumulator, which is made up of football tips from the latest round of fixtures in England's top tier.
+Back our 6/1 accumulator, which features football tips for the latest round of fixtures in England's top tier.

 *Odds subject to change.

 Visit Betway's football betting page.